-- We continue to explore various means and the most cost efficient methods to inject new capital for the explosive growth we are experiencing.
-With this in mind, the Company has entered into an agreement with AKD Securities to conduct a pre-IPO and IPO of the shares of common stock of NetSol Technologies Ltd., its subsidiary located in Lahore, Pakistan on the Karachi Stock Exchange (KSE) - Infuse new capital from potential exercise of outstanding investor warrants and employees options for business development and enhancement of infrastructures. - NetSol has engaged Westrock Advisors LLC, in New York for new investor relations and company coverage.
+- The Company's current positive cash flow based primarily on the addition of CQ Systems and continued organic growth.
+The Company's aim is to continue to further strengthen the balance sheet and cash reserves in order to attract large customers world wide. - The Company continues to explore various means and most cost efficient methods to inject new capital for the growth it is experiencing.
+With this in mind, and pursuant to an agreement with AKD Securities, the Company has proceeded with the IPO of the shares of common stock of NetSol Technologies Ltd., its subsidiary located in Lahore, Pakistan on the Karachi Stock Exchange (KSE).
+Over \$1.5 million was raised in the pre-IPO private placement which will be followed by the Initial Public Offering which is anticipated to raise approximately \$4.5 million. - Infuse new capital from potential exercise of outstanding investor warrants and employees options for business development and enhancement of infrastructures. - NetSol has engaged Westrock Advisors LLC, in New York for new investor relations and company coverage. - NetSol's continued profitability has permitted the Company to develop opportunities to introduce the Company to small cap funds and institutions in the U.S. Market.
+This effort is assisted and coordinated by its investment advisor, Maxim Group LLC, our investor relations consultant, McCloud Communications and, newly hired consultants, SGI International.